-You have to almost know what the diagnosis is, in order to refer
+You have to almost know what the diagnosis is, in order to refer for hours on end.
+I have a hard about stuff

-I have alone time.
-I might hurt myself I shut myself off for hours on end.
-I have a hard time opening up about stuff If I'm at home I'll go see my dog.
-If I'm at school, I'll hold it in and punch the wall in my room.
-I've asked for a punch bag for Christmas
+I have alone hurt myself

+If I'm at home I'll go see my dog.
+If I'm at school, I'll hold it in and bag for Christmas

-I force myself to kinda black out on my bed.
-I might eventually speak to my mum
+I force myself to kinda black out

 We know our kids.
 We know what's a wobble, and what's going to become a long-term issue.
-Get that referral process right

-f it's my problem I should probably deal with it myself l am often

-facilitating between

-the student and

-their parents.
-Then

-you get to crisis

-point and the

-family concedes

-their child is in

-crisis, then they

-don't meet service

-criteria
+Get that referral process right am often facilitating between the student and their parents.
+Then you get to crisis point and the family concedes their child is in crisis, then they don't meet service criteria